WebAssembly/tool-conventions/EHScheme.md

 entry should I check?"
 In Dwarf CFI scheme, the offset of actual callsite relative to function start is used as callsite information.
 In SjLj scheme, each callsite that can throw has an index starting from 0, and the index serves as callsite information to query the action table.
-In Wasm EH scheme, because a call to the personality function wrapper is inserted at the position of each landing pad, we give each landing pad an index starting from 0 and use this as callsite information.
+In WebAssembly EH scheme, because a call to the personality function wrapper is inserted at the position of each landing pad, we give each landing pad an index starting from 0 and use this as callsite information.
 We also need to pass the address of the personality function associated with the current function so that the wrapper can call it.
-The address of LSDA for the current function is also required because the personality function examines the tables there to look for a matching `catch` clause.
+The address of LSDA for the current function is also required because the personality function examines the tables there to look for a matching catch clause.

 Putting it all together, the compiler inserts this code snippet at the beginning of each landing pad.
 (This is C-style pseudocode; the real code inserted will be in some IR or assembly level.)
 ```
 // Gets a thrown exception object
-void *exn = catch(0); // Wasm catch instruction
+void *exn = catch(0); // WebAssembly catch instruction

 // Set input parameters
 __wasm_landingpad_context.lpad_index = index;
 __wasm_landingpad_context.personality = __gxx_personality_v0;
-__wasm_landingpad_context.lsda = &GCC_except_table0; // LSDA address of function
+// LSDA address of this function
+__wasm_landingpad_context.lsda = &GCC_except_table0;

 // Call personality wrapper function
 _Unwind_CallPersonality(exn);